 Traditional boards are made out of sisal fibers that are compressed.
 However, electronic dartboards are also a really popular choice these days, because it comes with an automatic scoreboard that’s highly accurate.

 During the First World War, darts were played using a solid wood, heavy board that was made out of elm.

-The standard board for the game measures in at just under seventeen inches and is divided by a total of twenty radial sections.
+The standard board for the game measures in at just under seventeen inches.
+Still, there are certain magnetic dartboards that vary in size quite a lot but these are typically geared towards kids.
+Each standard board is divided by a total of twenty radial sections.
 These sections are numbered from one to twenty and contain a thin section around the outer edge, with a small area that’s halfway toward the center.
 The bullseye is a smaller red circle that’s located at the very center of the board and it’s surrounded by a much larger green outer ring.

 Players will earn points by throwing a dart at the board.
 Players will throw three darts per turn and have the potential to earn a score of one hundred and eighty.
 This is achieved by hitting a few treble twenties.
 The bullseye is worth a total of fifty points, while the outer green ring is worth twenty-five points.
 The other numbers score their own value unless they’re trebled or doubled.

 How to Win the Game

 In order to win, players have to reach zero by hitting a bullseye or a double, having gotten their score down from the five-oh-one starting point.
 Many matches are often played best of and will be defined by an odd set of numbers.